david-lev/pywa/docs/source/content/flows/overview.rst

 When the user completes the flow, you will receive a request to your webhook with the payload you sent when you completed the flow.

-Here is how to listen to flow completion request:
+Here is how to listen to flow completion update:

 .. code-block:: python
     :linenos: